TeleAI-mcp/smart-booking-system-icb6/README.md

-# smart-booking-system-icb6
+# Smart Booking System Icb6

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.